Kaley Cuoco Cuddles With Her Dog Norman While Chilling At Her New Home: ‘I Love You My Boy’

 “So much love for you and Norman!
 He reminds me of my first pitty, Dino,” remarked a second admirer, who added a hashtag stating “adopt don’t shop.”

 As her fans know, Kaley Cuoco has been an extreme animal lover and advocate for a very long time.
-Earlier this week, the Flight Attendant star suggested those people who are quarantined due to coronavirus may want to strongly consider hitting up the local shelter to rescue or foster “a dog or a cat or a bunny,” according to The Inquisitr.
+Earlier this week, the Flight Attendant star suggested those people quarantined due to coronavirus may want to strongly consider hitting up the local shelter to rescue or foster “a dog or a cat or a bunny,” according to The Inquisitr.